 The only thing we have changed in the recipe today is to use white peaches instead of yellow, simply because we were given so many this week.

-Peach Melba is a classic, cool and refreshing dessert and a great ending to all your summer meals!
+You might choose to make ice cream yourself or you might buy some.
+Peach Melba will always be a classic, cool and refreshing dessert and a great ending to all your summer meals!

 Also read: Best Ice cream scoops

 - 4 pcs peaches

 - 20 gr almond sliced or chopped